WALEX2000/qml/README.md

 In the modules directory, create a sub-directory with the following name: <env-name>-modules All modules (commands, event processes, and setup processes), should be placed inside this new folder.
-(TODO: This might not be a good idea, as I'll have to duplicate files if i want to re-use them from other pipelines)